PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

     Some optimizers, such as :class:`~.pennylane.optimize.AdagradOptimizer`, have internal hyperparameters that are stored in the optimizer instance.
 These can be reset using the ``reset()`` method.

-Continue on to the next tutorial, :ref:`photon_redirection`, to learn how to utilize the extensive plugin ecosystem of PennyLane, build continuous-variable (CV) quantum nodes, and to see an example of a hybrid qubit-CV-classical computation using PennyLane.
+Continue on to the next tutorial, :ref:`gaussian_transformation`, to learn how to utilize the extensive plugin ecosystem of PennyLane, build continuous-variable (CV) quantum nodes, and to see an example of a hybrid qubit-CV-classical computation using PennyLane.